The decisions conservatoires can make

 The conservatoires are responsible for making these decisions and are given a deadline to make a decision about your application – as soon as there’s an update we’ll let you know.
 As such, offers are only official once you’ve received an email from us.

 - Audition pending (AP) – an invitation to audition, including the date, time and payment.

 - Guaranteed unconditional (GU) – a binding offer that confirms you’ve met the entry requirements.

 - Guaranteed conditional (GC) – an offer that’s guaranteed if you meet certain conditions – usually exam results.

 - Reserve unconditional (VU) – this means you'll be in a pool of reserve applicants, from which the conservatoire might be able to make you a guaranteed offer, if a suitable place becomes available on the course.
-If you wish to remain in the reserve pool, please accept the conservatoire’s decision in Track.
-If you do not wish to be held on reserve, you can decline the conservatoire’s decision in Track.
-You must respond to this decision within the given UCAS Conservatoires reply by date.
+If you wish to remain in the reserve pool, please accept the conservatoire’s decision.
+If you do not wish to be held on reserve, you can decline the conservatoire’s decision.
+You must respond to this decision within the UCAS application by the reply date.

 - Reserve conditional (VC) – this means you'll be in a pool of reserve applicants, from which the conservatoire might be able to make you a guaranteed offer, if a suitable place becomes available on the course, and if you meet certain conditions.
 For a guaranteed place, you need to accept the offer, meet the conditions set, and wait to see if a place becomes available (see below for more info).

 - Unsuccessful (R) – you haven’t been offered a place.

 - Withdrawal (W) – this is recorded on your application if you withdraw from a particular conservatoire.

 A reserve offer (VC or VU) does not mean a place has been 'reserved' for you.
 Until you receive and accept a guaranteed offer (GC or GU), you have not been accepted to study at that conservatoire.